 Did you know?
 Damp content of 5% can lower the insulating properties of a material by 50%.

-With 35% of heat loss in a property occuring from the walls, by having damp, wet walls you are likely to experience significant problems with heat loss, especially through the winter months.
+With 35% of heat loss in a property occurring from the walls, by having damp, wet walls you are likely to experience significant problems with heat loss, especially through the winter months.

 What Paint Should You Paint Render With?